What is a miniature book?

 The books have come from over 340 different publishers (some lack publication information) and at least 23 countries.

-What languages are the books in?
+What languages are found in the collection?

 Most books are in English; other languages include: Chinese, Czech, Danish, Dutch, Middle English, Finnish, French, German, Hebrew, Hungarian, Italian, Japanese, Latin, Maori, Polish, Portuguese, Russian, Spanish, and Swedish.
 One book contains a single Bible verse translated into 267 languages.